cyisk/exom/README.md

 # Exogenous Matching: Learning Good Proposals for Tractable Counterfactual Estimation

-This repository contains the complete code for "[Exogenous Matching: Learning Good Proposals for Tractable Counterfactual Estimation](https://arxiv.org/abs/...)".
+This repository contains the complete code for "[Exogenous Matching: Learning Good Proposals for Tractable Counterfactual Estimation](https://arxiv.org/abs/2410.13914)".

 ## Requirements

-- Install Manually
+- Install Requirements Manually

     Ensure the installation of Conda, create a new Conda environment, and activate it: